trigger-corp/Forge-Documentation/source/modules/tabbar.rst

 The ``tabbar`` module shows a fixed footer as part of your app which can show multiple "tab" buttons, these buttons can be selected by the user or activated by Javascript.

+To get an idea of how these footers can look, see our blog post, `How to build hybrid mobile apps combining native UI components with HTML5 <http://trigger.io/cross-platform-application-development-blog/2012/04/30/how-to-build-hybrid-mobile-apps-combining-native-ui-components-with-html5/>`_.

 Config
 ------